-If you have a cat who's been cooped up for too long, and you want to let them experience the outdoors, a DIY cat fence idea is an easy option.
-Just make sure your kitty doesn't end up on the road or fighting with another cat.
+If you have a cat who's been cooped up for too long and wants to let them experience the outdoors, DIY cat fence ideas are an easy option.
+Make sure your kitty doesn't end up on the road or fighting with another cat.
 Cats, like dogs, are not naturally inclined to roam.
 They tend to remain in a small space that they consider their territory.
 Unlike dogs, however, cats do not wear collars and tags.
 If they get loose or wander outside their territory, it can be very hard for you to find them again.
 A DIY cat fence is a great way to let your feline friend explore nature at her own pace and within her comfort zone.

 DIY Cat Fence

-Here are 11 DIY Cat Fence Ideas that can help you set up a safe outdoor space for your pet cat.
-Each option has its own pros and cons, so we will also provide you with information on each one so that you can decide which one is best for your situation.
+Here are 11 DIY Cat Fence Ideas to help you set up a safe outdoor space for your pet cat.
+Each option has its pros and cons, so we will also provide you with information on each one so that you can decide which one is best for your situation.
 Before you begin building your cat fence, it is recommended that you first check with city ordinances.
 Some areas do not allow fences of any kind, while others only allow very specific types of fencing.
-Check before you start building so that you don't get in trouble later on.
+Check before you build so you don't get in trouble later on.
 It is also important to note the height of the fence should be favorable.
 You don't want your cat falling out and getting hurt.
-Also, make sure you keep your cat in an area that is isolated from traffic so she doesn't get run over.
-If you live in an area where there is no traffic, it's okay to install a shorter fence.
+Also, ensure you keep your cat in an area that is isolated from traffic, so she doesn't get run over.
+If you live in an area with no traffic, installing a shorter fence is okay.